Love the smell of freshly baked bread in the morning?

 Breville claims that the BBM800XL Custom Loaf Bread Maker is the smartest bread maker ever.

-Well, if a custom loaf is what you are looking for, few machines compare to the genius of the BBM800XL.
+If a custom loaf is what you are looking for, few machines compare to the genius of the BBM800XL.
 This is about as good as it’s going to get without pursuing an impromptu crash course in actual baking.

-Comes with a unique collapsible kneading paddle.
+- Comes with a unique collapsible kneading paddle.
 If you’ve owned a cheap bread maker with a fixed kneading paddle, or even one of the shoddier removable versions, you’ll appreciate that nothing ruins a beautiful loaf quite like a gigantic crater in its base.
-With the Breville BBM800XL’s collapsible paddle, there are no such issues.
+With the Breville BBM800XL’s collapsible paddle, there are no such issues

-Industry-leading automation and convenience.
-Yes, the BBM800XL has an automatic timer with a 13 hour delay, and yes it will wait until ingredients are at the correct temperature before mixing.
-But another great addition is the automatic fruit and nut dispenser which is also compatible with the timer.
+- Industry-leading automation and convenience.
+Yes, the BBM800XL has an automatic timer with a 13-hour delay, and yes, it will wait until ingredients are at the correct temperature before mixing.
+But another great addition is the automatic fruit and nut dispenser, which is also compatible with the timer.
 Most timers only allow for basic bread cycles, but not this one.
-The Breville will automatically add fruit and nuts in to your mix at the exact moment that is conducive to a delicious, tasty, well-baked loaf.
+The Breville will automatically add fruit and nuts into your mix at the exact moment that is conducive to a delicious, tasty, well-baked loaf

-- The 800 has an interior light which is very useful for keeping an eye on the bread as it bakes.
+- The 800 has an interior light which is very useful for keeping an eye on the bread as it bakes

-It’s loud.
-We’ve seen a few people claim that this is a quiet machine… well, not in our kitchen.
+- It’s loud.
+We’ve seen a few people claim that this is a quiet machine… well, not in our kitchen

-The dough tends to bounce around the machine, which in turn can bounce the machine around your worktop.
-At 17 lbs, it’s lighter than the Zojirushi BB-PAC20 but that’s still a lot of stainless steel to have dancing around the counter.
-Keep away from the edges!
+- The dough tends to bounce around the machine, which in turn can bounce the machine around your worktop.
+At 17 lbs, it’s lighter than the Zojirushi BB-PAC20, but that’s still a lot of stainless steel to have dancing around the counter.
+Keep away from the edges

 - It is expensive.
-Like the BB-PAC20, you are paying for a quality bread maker.
+Like the BB-PAC20, you are paying for a quality bread maker

 Our Verdict on the Breville BBM800XL Custom Loaf Bread Maker: